Frequently asked Questions

 A. Well sure we could, but I seek a balance in product selection using cost to benefit relationship.
 If a product offers a 20-year payback on investment I am less likely to recommend its use than I would on a similar product that offers a 3-year payback.

 Q. I noticed your homes have flat roofs, should I worry?

 A. There a lot of things to worry about but flat roofs are not one of them.
 To start the flat roofs are not really flat, the roof surface is sloped to allow for water drainage, the walls around the roof give the impression of being flat.
-The construction of the roof consists of several layers of water proofing materials.
-The roof is then topped off with a rolled roofing material, similar if not identical to regular shingles.
-The edges of this material are torched bonded to each other to provide a weatherproof seal.
-With proper care and maintenance, our roofs should be trouble free for as long or longer than a traditional pitched roof not to mention better looking.
+The construction of the roof consists of several layers of waterproofing materials.
+The roof is then topped off with a rolled roofing material called TPO.
+The edges of this material are chemically bonded to each other to provide a weatherproof seal.
+With proper care and maintenance, our roofs should be trouble free for as long as a traditional pitched roof not to mention better looking.